NCAR/simpler_models/doc/source/aqua_user_guide.rst

 Where sst.nc is the user-supplied SST file, which follows the same conventions as SST files used for F compsets.
 Note this example swtiches to CAM4 physics on a 2-degree grid, so requires the run-unsupported flag.

 ..
 [MWO] Medeiros, B., D. L. Williamson, and J. G. Olson, 2016: Reference aquaplanet climate in the com- munity atmosphere model, version 5.
-Journal of Advances in Modeling Earth Systems, doi: 10.1002/2015MS000593
+Journal of Advances in Modeling Earth Systems, URL http://dx.doi.org/10.1002/2015MS000593

 ..
 [NH] Neale, R. B. and B. J. Hoskins, 2000a: A standard test for AGCMs including their physical parametrizations.
 I: The proposal.
 Atmos.
 Sci.
 Lett., 1, 101-107.
+URL: http://dx.doi.org/10.1006/asle.2000.0022

 ..
 [W] David L. Williamson and Co-Authors, 2012: The APE Atlas.
 Technical report, National Center for Atmospheric Research.
-URL http://nldr.library.ucar.edu/repository/collections/TECH-NOTE-000-000-000-865.
+URL http://dx.doi.org/doi:10.5065/D6FF3QBR.